IKAN4ZOS/ikan-almclient-plugin/README.md

 Package
 Approve or Reject a Level Request
 List Level Request Issues.
-Thes will aloow users to run IKAN ALM Build and Deploy requests and other tasks with their Builder Software.
+This will allow users to run IKAN ALM Build and Deploy requests and other tasks with their Builder Software.

 ## Prerequisites